MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> While we may not be able to control all that happens to us, we can control what happens inside us.
+> Not all of us can do great things.
+But we can do small things with great love.
-> -- Benjamin Franklin
+> -- Mother Teresa